10 April 2026

 Nano influencers are not the right fit when:

 Start with the platforms themselves.
-Search niche hashtags relevant to your product — not broad ones like #skincare, but specific ones like #veganskincareuk or #homegymsetup.
-Look for creators posting consistently with 1K–10K followers and real engagement in their comments.
+Search niche hashtags relevant to your product, not broad ones like #skincare, but specific ones like #veganskincareuk or #homegymsetup.
+Look for influencers posting consistently with 1K–10K followers and real engagement in their comments.

 Vetting matters more at the nano tier.
 Smaller accounts are easier to fake, and engagement pods can inflate numbers artificially.

 Engagement quality over quantity.
-Look at comments — are they real conversations or generic emoji replies?
+Look at comments.
+Are they real conversations or generic emoji replies?
 Check saves and shares, not just likes.
-A nano creator with 50 genuine comments on a post is worth more than one with 500 bot-generated likes.
+A nano influencer with 50 genuine comments on a post is worth more than one with 500 bot-generated likes.

 Audience demographics.
 A nano influencer might have 8K followers, but if 60% of them are in a country you don't ship to, that reach is worthless to you.
 Ask for audience insights or use a platform that surfaces this data.

 Content consistency.
 Check their last 20–30 posts.
 Do they post regularly?
 Is the content quality consistent?
-A creator who posts once a month won't drive results for your campaign.
+An influencer who posts once a month won't drive results for your campaign.

 Past brand partnerships.
 Have they worked with competitors?
 Do their sponsored posts feel natural or forced?
 The best nano influencers make brand content that's indistinguishable from their organic posts.